edap/edap.github.com/_posts/2015-05-25-facetracker-sketch.md

 }
 ```

-Then, for every new frame, I've copied this image over the eyes
+Then, for every new frame, I have copied this image over the eyes.

 ```cpp
 void ofApp::update() {